KateEllen/Rock-Paper-Scissors/README.md

 - Skip user name and default to PLAYER 1 if then don’t enter anything.

 #### Made User input consistent so user knows what is expect of them:
-- Output r: rock etc.
+- Output r: rock.
+Output p: paper.
+Output s: scissors etc.

 ### Future Features
 #### Google sheets to collect usernames and show 'Most Addicted Players'